 The trip, predictably for a children's adventure involves pirates, treasure and ship-wreck.
 It's all told in Ransome's wonderfully simple style.

-Ransome was a fascinating man - Russian correspondant for the Manchester Guardian, he ended up marrying (and bringing back to London) Trotsky's secretary, who I believe went on to do quite alot in the British Communist Party.
-I am priviledged to have on my shelves two small volumes of Ransome's memoirs of his time in Russia before and after 1917.
+Ransome was a fascinating man - Russian correspondent for the Manchester Guardian, he ended up marrying (and bringing back to London) Trotsky's secretary, who I believe went on to do quite alot in the British Communist Party.
+I am privileged to have on my shelves two small volumes of Ransome's memoirs of his time in Russia before and after 1917.

 But back to Peter Duck, you see it's a lovely children's tale, perfectly English in its outlook.
 But what I find strange is the way it's removed from the others in the series.
 You see the voyage (fantastic and memorable that it must have been - who forgets a waterspout for instance) is never referred to again and the title character, Peter Duck shares a name with one of the children's imaginary friends from an earlier book.

 It seems that this is actually an imaginary story, which doesn't fit the other imaginary books - if you know what I mean.
 From Wikipedia I learn that